jan1na/Un-Stable-Diffusion/README.md

 ```

 Now we compare the images, created by manipulated captions, with the images of the original caption.
-At first, we need to create image captions with MAGMA which are used in one metric.
+At first, we need to create image captions with BLIP-2 which are used in one metric.
 This needs to be
 done separately in different docker container which uses the ```requirements_magma.txt``` requirements,
 because there is a python package conflict between the requirements of MAGMA and CLIP.
 This MAGMA container also needs: